Disclaimer: I don't own Harry Potter.

 ~Wh-what happened?~ he asked, only to have his lips not move and his voice sound in echoes within his own head.

-"Answer me, you little freak!
-What did you say about my son?"
+"You little freak!
+You'd better not be having some kind of fit!
+I won't waste my time taking you to the hospital!"
 Uncle Vernon roared, and Harry flinched in fear within his mind.
 Uncle Vernon was angry, and Harry wanted to fall to his knees and beg for forgiveness.
 It wouldn't help, but he wanted to do it just the same.
 And now he wasn't even in control of his own body and there was nothing he could do.

 ~We've switched places,~ Tom murmured. ~Now hush, child, and allow me to demonstrate the proper handling of a beast such as your Uncle.~

 Harry's body moved then, jerkily stepping down from the footstool he used to reach the stove.
-"You should watch your temper, Muggle scum," Harry's voice crooned, in the same sickening tone Tom had used with Harry when they'd first spoken last night.
+"You should watch your temper, Muggle scum," Harry's voice crooned, in the same sickeningly sweet tone Tom had used with Harry when they'd first spoken last night.

 "What did you just call me?"
-Uncle Vernon bellowed, raising one hand as though intending to strike.
+Uncle Vernon bellowed He raised one hand as though intending to strike.

-Harry felt something within him stretch, and then his own hand was reaching out and squeezing into a fist in the air, and Harry could feel something connecting squeezing into something as well.
+Harry felt something within him stretch, and then his own hand was reaching out and squeezing into a fist in the air, and Harry could feel something fluttering in his hand, almost.
+It was a peculiar feeling.
 After a heartbeat of consideration, he thought maybe it felt like a fist closed around a fluttering bird.
 Uncle Vernon went white, dropped to his knees clutching desperately at his chest.

 ...and then Harry felt something within him release and suddenly he was back in control of his own body and he was going limp, falling to his knees, entire body trembling with exhaustion.
 "What did you do?" he whispered, horrified.

 ~Don't worry, child, he'll be fine.
-But he should think twice before treating us in such a way again,~ Tom answered, sounding incredibly satisfied with himself.
+But he will think twice before treating us in such a way again,~ Tom answered, sounding incredibly satisfied with himself.

 "You took... you took food from them!
 They'll..."